I4-Projektseminar-HHU-2016/seminar-project-BrainWasheD/README.md

 run save_Tweets_Client.py & save_Tweets_Streams.py to fetch the Tweets

-run main.py to use all other functions
+run main.py to save the listed features in their respective resultfiles.

 ## Authors